 Client travels around the country visiting family after Spolin Law gets wrongful murder charges dismissed.Published on June 22, 2021

 A former Spolin Law client visited the firm’s main office and shared with his lawyers what he has been doing since his release.
-The client had been wrongfully charged with a gang related murder and held in custody for nearly a year.
+The client had been wrongfully charged with a gang-related murder and held in custody for nearly a year.
 (For more details about his case, read the original article written the day after his case was dismissed.)
-Last week the client met with five of the firm’s lawyers as well as some members of the firm’s administrative team.
+Last week the client met with four of the firm’s lawyers as well as some members of the firm’s administrative team.

 How long does a California appeal take?Published on June 12, 2021